isomerpages/mol-services/_government-services/06e-family-finances.md

       <div class="tab-content">
   <p>
     <ul>
-      <li>All Singaporeans and Permanent Residents (PRs) between ages 21 - 65 (from 1 April 2021) will be automatically included upon 1st CPF working contribution.</li>
+      <li>DPS coverage is automatically extended to all Singaporeans and Permanent Residents (PRs) between ages 21 - 60 (65 from 1 April 2021) upon their first CPF working contribution.
+You may check the status of your DPS coverage through your yearly CPF Statement of Account, or online through <a href="https://www.cpf.gov.sg/members" target="_blank">my cpf Online Services</a>.
+Simply login via Singpass and select “My Messages”.</li>
-      <li>If you are above 16 years old and are not offered auto coverage, you can apply through <a target="_blank" href="https://www.income.com.sg/life-insurance/dependants-protection-scheme">NTUC Income</a> (till 1 Apr 2021 only) or <a target="_blank" href="https://www.greateasternlife.com/sg/en/personal-insurance/our-products/life-insurance/dependants-protection-scheme.html">Great Eastern Life</a>.</li>
+      <li>If you are aged 16 and above and are not offered automatic coverage, you can apply to join DPS through <a target="_blank" href="https://www.greateasternlife.com/sg/en/personal-insurance/our-products/life-insurance/dependants-protection-scheme.html">Great Eastern Life</a> directly.</li>
     </ul>
   </p>
       </div>